linlinlinlinlinkele/AttenTrack/README.md

-# Ring_or_Silent
+# Focused Attention
-This dataset is used to study users' attention states and notification handling preferences.
+This dataset is used to study users' focused attention states and notification handling preferences.
-Our dataset contains a total of 2,143 entries, including data from 20 users.
-The data collection period spans from July 1, 2024, to July 14, 2024.
+Our dataset contains a total of 9,008 entries, including data from 35 users.